vikasjayaram/auth0-redirect-rule/README.md

   The output of this command will contain the URL of your new webtask.

-1. In your account's [Rules](https://manage.auth0.com/#/rules) screen, delete the existing `CONSENT_FORM_URL` setting and recreate it with the value that is the URL that was output in the previous step.
+1. In your account's [Rules](https://manage.auth0.com/#/rules) screen, delete the existing `EMAIL_FORM_URL` setting and recreate it with the value that is the URL that was output in the previous step.

 1. Try the rule along with your instance of the webtask by the following the steps in the [Run the Rule](#rule-the-rule) section.